Skip advert

 4.0 out of 5

 The ID.
-Buzz uses battery packs familiar from the rest of the ID range, but its large size and extra eight means range figures are slightly down on smaller models like the ID.3 hatchback.
+Buzz uses battery packs familiar to the rest of the ID range, but its large size and extra weight means range figures are slightly down on smaller models like the ID.3 hatchback.
 Still, it should be possible to drive further than most would want to in a single day behind the wheel, and the Buzz can charge quickly.

 Advertisement - Article continues below